PC LOAD LETTER

 PC LOAD LETTER is a printer error message that has entered popular culture as a technology meme referring to a confusing or inappropriate error message.
-The message is instructing the user to refill the paper tray (paper cassette) on a HP LaserJet with letter-sized paper.
-The error message's vagueness was mocked in the 1999 comedy film Office Space.
+It is a real message that can be displayed by an HP LaserJet, and indicates the printer does not have the US letter sized paper needed to complete a particular print job.
+The message was mocked in the 1999 comedy film Office Space.